Petersham Nurseries in Covent Garden opening: everything you need to know

 Michaelis Boyd, the architectural designers behind the new space, are hard at work preserving the Victorian atriums - round glass skylights (pictured below) which will flood the spaces below with light.
 These will be complemented by Italian floorboards, chandeliers, and lime-washed walls.

-Victorian atrium in Floral Court
+Victorian atrium in the shop at Floral Court

 The lifestyle shop